jzrake/ndarray/README.md

 # Introduction

-This project is an experimental, header-only implementation of a numpy-like `ndarray` template for pure C++14.
+This project is a header-only implementation of a numpy-like `ndarray` template for pure C++14.
 It should be comparable to (but smaller and more modern than) [Boost.MultiArray](https://www.boost.org/doc/libs/1_68_0/libs/multi_array/doc/index.html).

 If you are interested in a featureful and professionally maintained numerical package for C++, you should check out [xtensor](https://github.com/QuantStack/xtensor).